Millions recovered for our clients.

 After the Accident

 If you have been involved in a boating accident, you will need to consult a boat injury lawyer who will be able to advise you on the best course of action.
+Your case is typically handled by a dedicated legal team that may include attorneys, paralegals, and support staff working together to investigate liability and build your claim.
+Boating accident claims may involve maritime law, state negligence rules, or federal regulations, and determining which laws apply depends on where and how the accident occurred.
 You should also gather as much documentation as you can on your injuries and related expenses.

 Be careful what you say to other third parties.
 Insurance adjusters and attorneys have a vested interest in minimizing your damages and paying as little as possible on your claim.
+Boat accident claims often involve aggressive defenses, including liability waivers, blame-shifting, and insurers disputing injury severity or causation.
 It is best to let an experienced attorney handle their questions and requests.

 Types of Cases We Handle